Nail Polish Remover vs. Acetone: What’s The Difference?

-Many have the misconception that nail polish remover is actually the same as acetone.
-The fact is, nail polish remover and acetone are different, We’ll compare nail polish remover vs acetone below to make it easier to understand for you.
+Many people have the misconception that nail polish remover is actually the same as acetone.
+The fact is, nail polish remover and acetone are different.
+We’ll compare nail polish remover vs. acetone below to make it easier for you to understand.

 Out with the old and in with the new!
 Taking off your old, chipped old nail polish may not be as exciting as painting the new colors on, but it shouldn’t be a tedious task.